How to Clear Cache in Divi Theme

 And the last thing you may need to do is to clear your web hosting provider cache.
 Not all web hosts have this option, but my host, SiteGround, uses the SuperCacher app.
-You will find it in your control panel and there you can flush cache for your websites.
+You will find it in your Site Tools account and there you can flush cache for your websites.

 Finally, if you need to clear your browser cache often, e.g. you develop Divi child themes, you may want to install the Cache Killer extension to your browser.
 Using it you can easily clear your browser cache with just one click.

 And that’s all that you may need to do to see the changes that you have made to your Divi website.
 Try to do it all step by step and check your website after each step.
 That way you will know what caused the issue in your website not updating.